 Zerry L. Hogan

-After leaving the United States Air Force, Mr. Hogan built a career working in interactive design, web development, and simulation training best practices.
+After honorably serving 10 years in the United States Air Force as part of 31 Tactical Fighter Wing and 45th Space Wing, Mr. Hogan built a career working in interactive design, web development, and simulation training best practices.
 Most notably, Mr. Hogan was Technical Lead and Project Manager for 5 years at Lynx Transportation.
 Training with the FAAC MB-2000 Bus Simulator resulted in a recognized 69.23% reduction in accidents for those operators trained on the simulator.
 As a Multimedia Design Engineer for Lockheed Martin, Mr. Hogan was fully immersed in curriculum development and technical documentation for the Lockheed UOTS System (Urban Operations Training System) and WSO (Weapon Systems Officer) projects.
+Mr. Hogan holds an A.S in Pharmaceutical Technology, BS in Information Technology, M.Ed. in Learning & Technology, Certified DOT Transit Instructor, as well as Smith System Certified Defensive Driving Instructor.

 Mr. Raheb has been in the EMS field for over 30 years.
 Starting out as a Firefighter in Southern California and has been a paramedic in New York City and a New York State Instructor Coordinator for over 25 years.
 Rob was the Lieutenant in charge of the driver training program and has made some milestones in a curriculum that has translated into major reductions in collisions, especially intersection collisions.